 All communication between the User Application and the Identity Vault is secure, using Transport Layer Security, by default.
 The installation of the Identity Vault (eDirectory) certificate into the JBoss application server keystore is done automatically at install time.
 Unless you specify otherwise, the User Application installer places a copy of the eDirectory certificate in the JRE's default cacerts store.
-The installation of the certificate into the WebSphere application server keystore must be done manually using WebSphere tools.
+The installation of the certificate into the WebSphere application server or the WebLogic keystore must be done manually using your vendor's tools.

 The server certificate needs to be in several places, if communications are to be secure, as shown in the diagram.
-Different setup steps might be needed depending on whether you intend to use a selfsigned certificate in the various places in the diagram shown with a JBoss cert box, or you intend to use a certificate issued by a trusted certificate authority (CA) such as Verisign.
+Different setup steps might be needed depending on whether you intend to use a self-signed certificate in the various places in the diagram shown with a JBoss cert box, or you intend to use a certificate issued by a trusted certificate authority (CA) such as Verisign.